Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-In addition, I should also mention that Rosetta Stone does come with a 3-day trial period, as well as a 30-day money back guarantee, so you can always test the program out before fully committing.
+In addition, Rosetta Stone does come with a 3-day free trial period, as well as a 30-day money back guarantee, so you can always test the program out before fully committing.

 How The Rosetta Stone Spanish Program Works

-One of the other housekeeping items we need to discuss before we dive into our thoughts is how Rosetta Stone’s course is structured.
-Or, in other words, how the program works.
+One of the big ticket items we need to discuss before we dive into my personal thoughts on this program is how Rosetta Stone’s course is structured.

-Essentially, the Rosetta Stone course is made up of 20 learning units.
-Each unit covers a different topic or category, such as greetings and introductions, or professions and hobbies.
-Then within each unit, there are 4 overarching lessons.
+From a high-level point of view, the entire Rosetta Stone course is made up of 20 learning units.
+Each unit covers a different thematic topic or category, such as greetings and introductions, or professions and hobbies.
+Then within each unit, there are 4 primary lessons.

-The lessons are the backbone of this course framework, and you will ideally tackle one lesson per day, or at least a few per week.
+The lessons are the backbone of this course framework, and you should aim to complete at least a few per week.

-Each lesson contains a core 30-minute learning module, and then anywhere between 3 and 15 supplemental drills that are typically 5 to 10 minutes in length.
-These exercises cover pronunciation, listening, grammar, and writing – the basics of most every language learning program.
+Breaking this down further, each lesson contains a core 30-minute learning module, and then anywhere from 3 to 12 supplemental drills, which are typically 5 to 10 minutes in length.
+These supplemental exercises cover pronunciation, listening, grammar, and writing (a.k.a. the basics of most every language learning program).

-If you sat down to complete an entire lesson, it will likely take you right around an hour or so.
+If you sat down to complete an entire lesson end-to-end, it will likely take you right around an hour or so.
 It could be longer or shorter depending on the particular lesson, but it’s generally in the ballpark of an hour.

 What Are The Lessons Like?

-So now that you have context around program structure, you’re probably wondering – what are the actual lessons like?
-Well, when you really boil it down, the Rosetta Stone lessons are essentially a combination of images and recorded audio.
+Now that you have context around program structure, you’re probably wondering what the actual lessons like.
+Well, when you really boil it down, all of the Rosetta Stone lessons are essentially a mashup of drills based on images and/or recorded audio.

 You’ll spend most of your time listening to a word or phrase, repeating that word or phrase, and then matching it up to a corresponding image.
-Think of the lessons and drills as quasi interactive flashcards if you will.
+In a way, you can think of the lessons and drills as quasi interactive flashcards.

-You start with one- or two-word building blocks and progress to longer, more grammatically complex sentences as you reach the higher levels.
-And in order to reach those higher levels, it’s recommend you score at least 85% on each lesson, drill and exercise before moving on.
+You start with one- or two-word building blocks and then progress to longer, more grammatically complex sentences as you reach the higher levels.
+Not to mention, in order to reach those higher levels, it’s recommend you score at least 85% in each lesson before moving on.

-As I referenced above, the Rosetta Stone lessons require you to participate in the lesson.
+As I noted above, the Rosetta Stone lessons require you to actively participate in the lesson.
 You do this by not only by matching up images with phrases, but also by speaking yourself.

 You’ll be asked to repeat phrases, fill in blanks, and describe what’s happening in the various images.
-And each time you speak, the company’s TruAccent voice technology will be listening, and if you mispronounce a word or phrase, it will prompt you to say it again until you get it right.
+And each time you speak, the company’s TruAccent voice technology will be listening.
+If you mispronounce a word or phrase, it will prompt you to say it again until you get it right.

 Beyond the technology itself though, I love that Rosetta Stone integrates a speaking component into their lessons, as not all language learning programs do this.
-I firmly believe that output (actually speaking and talking) is crucial for successful language acquisition.
+I firmly believe that verbalization (i.e. actually speaking) is crucial for successful language acquisition.